Volunteer Teaching Program

 Accommodation & Meals

 Safe and comfortable accommodation will be provided during your stay in Tanzania.
-Volunteers will be accommodated in a hostel that is run by our partner organization.
+Volunteers on this program are accommodated in a hostel run by our partner organization.
 The hostel includes shared rooms with either 2 or 4 people per room and a shared bathroom.
 There is wifi available at the hostel but remember it is unlikely to be as reliable as you are used to.
 As with most parts of Africa, laundry facilities are basic and most volunteers simply use the services of a local laundromat.

 *In addition to the program fees listed above a Registration Fee is payable to secure your place.
 The registration fee is USD 299 for those volunteering with Love Volunteers for the first time or USD 149 for any subsequent volunteer placements.
 The registration fee includes: lifetime LV Alumni Membership, fundraising support & advice, dedicated pre-departure support, certificate of completion (on request), and exclusive access to the LV Trip Planner.